Can I Get Life Insurance for My Parents?

 Earning your parents’ consent

-When discussing life insurance with your parents, it can be helpful to show them how life insurance can provide financial protection for the loved ones they leave behind.
+If your parents aren’t familiar with the benefits of life insurance, you may want to bring them up to speed.
+It can be helpful to show them how life insurance can provide financial protection for the loved ones they leave behind.

 They may not have considered how much it might cost for a surviving spouse to pay for long-term care later in life, or the financial implications of unpaid debts or mortgages on other family members if they die sooner than expected.